alex566/Creamy3D/README.md

 | Glass      | todo              |
 | Pattern    | todo              |

+All primitive shapes are planned to be generatable out of the box.
+The way how to handle Models from files is still under consideration.
+Procedural generation of meshes is in the distant future plans.

 | Meshes     | Status            |
 |------------|-------------------|
 | Sphere     | ✅ done           |